 As independent asset manager, we define sustainability as a broad catalogue of criteria that always flow into our investment philosophy.
 This means that we examine all the companies in which we invest in terms of various aspects:

 We have developed our own value system in collaboration with Professor Nils Oermann, who teaches ethics at the University of St. Gallen and Oxford.
-We check the stock selection by ensuring that the companies are firstly among the better ones according to Sustainalytics' ESG score calculation and that secondly they are included in the relevant MSCI indices.
+We check the stock selection by ensuring that the companies are firstly among the better ones according to S&P Global' ESG score calculation and that secondly they are included in the relevant MSCI indices.

 Investing in a sustainable way poses a dilemma: important values beyond the economy can only be defined individually, but the investor wants to improve the economic system for everyone.
 Who defines the balance between competing values?
 This dilemma has not a straightforward, yet universally valid, solution.
 From an ethical point of view, the hard line on ESG should be drawn on companies which violate the law, for example in environmental regulations or corruption.
 Then the boundaries become softer, more diffuse, more individual, because non-economic values are subjective.
 Investors must therefore decide for themselves which values are more important to them: All sheep are gray.
 Which one is bright enough to still be enjoyed?